-If you are a bodybuilder who is self-conscious about your enlarged breasts then you should consult with a gynecomastia surgeon on whether you are a candidate for breast reduction surgery.
+If you are a bodybuilder who is self-conscious about your enlarged breasts, you should consult with a gynecomastia surgeon about whether you are a candidate for breast reduction surgery.
 You may be a good candidate for surgery if you:

 Are in good health

 Have no medical conditions that will negatively affect your recovery